-How to save money on tickets:
+How to save money on train tickets

 - If you have a Swiss Half Fare Card, you only pay 50% of the ticket price;

-Domestic tickets for Switzerland do not need to be booked in advance.
+Domestic tickets for Switzerland do not need to be bought in advance.
 You can do so to save time at the station, but it's not required.
 Seat reservations do need to be purchased in advance, but these are mostly not required.

 Find ticket prices and points of sale.